enf2025/GhostGui-API/README.md

 ## Anchor Tool
 ![image](https://github.com/user-attachments/assets/d6b8c59d-04ca-46ad-a24d-5da75f22d8e3)

-Right click to summon an **Anchor Point**, which will be the center point of your layout and serve as a reference point for the player's position.
+Right click with the anchor tool to summon an **Anchor Point**, which will be the center point of your layout and serve as a reference point for the player's position.
 Its displayed as a bubble particle arrow on the ground.
 Only 1 **Anchor point** may exist at once.

 Left click to delete the existing one.